 Ask and Listen

-This could be the right time to ask if they’re encountering any company policies or department-centered problems that led to the infraction (ex. bank employees opening unauthorized credit card accounts in order to meet highly unrealistic sales goals).
+This could be the right time to ask if they’re encountering any company policies or department-centered problems that led to the infraction (ex. bank employees opening unauthorized credit card accounts to meet highly unrealistic sales goals).
 It offers an opportunity to identify any possible transgressions that may have been overlooked.

 If needed, you can ask the employee to respond to the allegation.
-There may be circumstances that mitigate the offense such as misinterpretations or misunderstandings.
+There may be circumstances that mitigate the offense, such as misinterpretations or misunderstandings.
 If their testimony merits it, tell them you’ll look into it.
-Still, though, continue on with the meeting to positively express your concerns about their behavior or performance.
+Then continue with the meeting to positively express your concerns about their behavior or performance.

 Collaborate on Solutions

 The process of disciplining employees works best when they feel that they are heard, and their opinions matter.
-You can ask them if they have ideas that would help them overcome or modify problems on their job.
-Let them collaborate to recommend goals or activities (like training or a change in duties) that would improve the situation.
+You can ask them if they have ideas that would help them overcome or modify problems in their job.
+Let them collaborate to recommend goals or activities (like training or a change in duties) to improve the situation.
 They know what works best for them.
 And if you can incorporate their suggestions in your plan for improvement, it will provide added motivation for them to accept your recommendations.

 On a human level, ask if there are personal stresses that are causing them stress.
 Inquire if these issues can be lifted or managed with alignment to company policies:

 - If a medical condition is the root of an issue, encourage them to see a doctor.

-- Would working at home on a temporary or part-time basis help alleviate a contributing factor to the problem
+- Would working from home, on a temporary or part-time basis, help alleviate a contributing factor to the problem

 End on a Positive Note

-Reassure them that the company would rather foster their growth rather than lose a person they see as an asset to their success.
+- Reassure them that the company would instead foster their growth rather than lose a person they see as an asset to their success.

-Avoid threatening ultimatums like “Failure to complete a task will result in …” Take progressive coaching one step at a time.
+- Avoid threatening ultimatums like “Failure to complete a task will result in …” Instead, take progressive coaching one step at a time.

 Note: This approach to disciplinary issues is best for less serious offenses.
-Depending on the performance or behavior, the situation may actually merit the use of the “progressive discipline” approach.
+Depending on the performance or behavior, the situation may actually merit using the “progressive discipline” approach.

 This alternative to disciplining employees can yield positive results.
 A healthier working environment leads to employee retention, improved performance, and good morale, which can only lead to better customer satisfaction and a more successful business.
 For more information, check out this blog post on Handling Advice and Feedback.
 Here’s another great post on dealing with problem employees.